What Kind of Writer is the Editor Looking For?

 Trans-Epochal Style

-This writer fearlessly rises above the flatness and dullness of contemporary usage.
+This great author fearlessly rises above the flatness and dullness of contemporary usage.

 -